ComputerJunkie/sean-js-notes/notes/git/git-terms.md

 # Version Control System (VCS) / Source Code Manager (SCM)
+Note: Just a random note here, but you can cache your git credentials for Linux with the following:
+`git config --global credentials.helper 'cache --timeout=10000000`

+And for Mac...
+`git credential-osxkeychain`

+Now commit a file and trigger a password challenge to make sure it works.
+Carry on...

-An SCM is another name for a VCS.
+* An SCM is another name for a VCS.
 Git is an SCM and therefore a VCS.

 ## Commit
 Save the state of the project in Git by taking a picture of what your files look like at that moment and store a reference to that snapshot.
 Similar to a save-point in a video game.